alevchuk/pi-mastodon/README.md

 # pi-mastodon
 Self-Hosted Mastodon on a Pi via Tor

-Based to official [Mastodon instructions](https://docs.joinmastodon.org/admin/install/) - yet more paranoid, specific to a self-hosted Raspberry Pi, and made to work over Tor without SSL certificates
+Based to official [Mastodon instructions](https://docs.joinmastodon.org/admin/install/) - yet more paranoid, specific to a self-hosted Raspberry Pi, and made to work over Tor without SSL

 Table of contents
 =================